 Your pillar page should be as long as necessary to cover your core topic and each subtopic comprehensively.
 Everything on this page should be well thought out, strategically placed, and as high quality as you can make it.
 (You want to improve your rankings, right?
 You won’t do that by taking shortcuts here.)

 Revising & Editing

 Write everything out, and revise and edit it until it’s as good as it can get.
-Try to make this "10x content" (ten times better than anything else so it stands out), conversion focused, and educational for anyone who finds it.
+Try to make this conversion-focused and educational for anyone who finds it.
 You want people to get excited when they find your page so they revisit it and share it with others!

 4. Build your pillar page.